graphile/graphile.github.io/src/pages/postgraphile/usage-library.md

   - `writeCache`: A file path string.
 Writes computed values to local cache file so startup can be faster (do this during the build phase).
   - `exportJsonSchemaPath`: Enables saving the detected schema, in JSON format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
   - `exportGqlSchemaPath`: Enables saving the detected schema, in GraphQL schema format, to the given location.
 The directories must exist already, if the file exists it will be overwritten.
+  - `sortExport`: If true, lexicographically (alphabetically) sort exported schema for more stable diffing.
   - `graphqlRoute`: The endpoint the GraphQL executer will listen on.
 Defaults to `/graphql`.
   - `graphiqlRoute`: The endpoint the GraphiQL query interface will listen on (**NOTE:** GraphiQL will not be enabled unless the `graphiql` option is set to `true`).
 Defaults to `/graphiql`.
   - `externalUrlBase`: If you are using watch mode, or have enabled GraphiQL, and you either mount PostGraphile under a path, or use PostGraphile behind some kind of proxy that puts PostGraphile under a subpath (or both!) then you must specify this setting so that PostGraphile can figure out it's external URL. (e.g. if you do `app.use('/path/to', postgraphile(...))`), which is not officially supported, then you should pass `externalUrlBase: '/path/to'`.)
 This setting should never end in a slash (`/`).
 To specify that the external URL is the expected one, either omit this setting or set it to the empty string `''`.
   - `graphiql`: Set this to `true` to enable the GraphiQL interface.
-  - `enhanceGraphiql`: Set this to `true` to add some enhancements to GraphiQL; intended for development usage only.
+  - `enhanceGraphiql`: Set this to `true` to add some enhancements to GraphiQL; intended for development usage only (automatically enables with `subscriptions` and `live`).
   - `enableCors`: Enables some generous CORS settings for the GraphQL endpoint.
 There are some costs associated when enabling this, if at all possible try to put your API behind a reverse proxy.
   - `bodySizeLimit`: Set the maximum size of HTTP request bodies that can be parsed (default 100kB).
 The size can be given as a human-readable string, such as '200kB' or '5MB' (case insensitive).
   - `enableQueryBatching`: [Experimental] Enable the middleware to process multiple GraphQL queries in one request.